$140 per 50 minute session for individuals

 $220 per 85 minute session of couples therapy

-I offer a free 15-minute introductory consultation to allow you to meet me in person, to ask questions about the therapy process, and to get a sense of your potential "road map".
+For individuals, I offer a free 15 minute introductory consultation to allow you to meet me in person, to ask questions about the therapy process, and to get a sense of your potential "road map".
 This consultation gives you a chance to decide if I would be a good fit for your needs.

-I write receipts upon payment at the close of each session.
-If you pay by Paypal, then you will automatically receive an email receipt.
+I give receipts upon payment at the close of each session.
 We will discuss your form of payment in the first session.

 This varies from person to person.
 There are a number of factors going into this decision and it is a shared decision.
 I often recommend starting with weekly sessions.
 This allows you to get used to therapy and is a decent amount of time to let new concepts and feelings bubble inside you between sessions.
 Some clients continue on with weekly sessions while others choose to slow down to every other week.